JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 #### Misc notes

 Finally, there's a lot of information that's just good to know.
 This might be finishing early during summer, the history of the team / product, or anything else.
+As this is the "everything else" of the "everything else", it's very flexible.

 ## Onboarding sessions